 As an accredited member BACP I adhere to their Ethical Framework for Good Practice in Counselling and Psychotherapy and subject to the BACP Professional Conduct Procedure.

-Before moving into counselling I spent over 10 years in personnel and training management at British Antarctic Survey.
+Before training in counselling and psychotherapy I spent over 10 years in personnel and training management at British Antarctic Survey.

 Accredited register membership